QuantumPlasmaMPIK/PairBeamFEL/README.md

 ```
 The resulting `smilei` executable is the customized executable used with the namelists in this repository.

-## Demo

-The lightweight demo corresponds to ...

 ## Instructions for use

 The complete workflow has three stages.